balabolau/AITranscription/README.md

 The application consists of several components working together:

-- **Web Frontend (index.html):**
+- **Web Frontend (Streamlit UI):**
-  A minimal interface for uploading audio files.
+  A Streamlit interface for uploading audio files.
 In addition to selecting an audio file, users can specify a transcription language (defaulting to auto-detect) and an optional prompt.
-The frontend displays live progress updates and lists completed transcriptions available for download.
+The UI displays live progress updates and lists completed transcriptions available for download.

 - **Backend API (main.py):**
   Built with FastAPI, it handles file uploads, manages WebSocket connections for real-time progress updates, and provides endpoints to list and download transcriptions.
 Uploaded files are saved locally and passed as jobs to the transcription queue.